CERTCC/Vultron/docs/topics/process_models/em/working_with_others.md

     Participants in a case with an existing embargo MAY choose to extend the embargo to accommodate a newly added Participant.

-### Untrustworthy Participants.
+### Untrustworthy Participants

 Unfortunately, not all potential CVD Participants are equally trustworthy with vulnerability information.

 !!! example "Examples of Untrustworthy Participants"